 Additionally, it is said that followers of the Mediterranean diet consume moderate amounts of dark chocolate because of its antioxidant properties that have been shown to help manage cholesterol.
 The Mediterranean diet also includes moderate amounts of alcohol.
 We recommend avoiding alcohol completely as it has been shown to increase the risk of breast cancer and has the potential to increase the risk of other cancers.

 Although the Mediterranean diet is most often associated with heart health benefits and low-obesity rates, there is increasing evidence that following the Mediterranean diet for several years and even decades has been shown to lower the risk of all forms of breast cancer.

-If looking to incorporate more Mediterranean-type foods into your diet, we have some recipes that are both delicious and wholesome options.
-We recommend trying our grilled tuna with Mediterranean herbs that consists of simple and fresh ingredients.
+If looking to incorporate more Mediterranean-type foods into your diet, we have some recipes that are both delicious and wholesome.
+Our grilled tuna with Mediterranean herbs consists of simple and fresh ingredients.
 Pair it along with our roasted tomato and olive pearl couscous for a complete meal.
-Or if you’re trying to reduce your meat intake, our Mediterranean quinoa patties are an excellent source of protein and will keep you feeling satisfied.
-Get cooking!
+If you’re trying to reduce your red meat intake, our Mediterranean quinoa patties are an excellent source of protein and will keep you feeling satisfied.

 From dips to salads to soups, find more Mediterranean favorites here >>